oskardotglobal/4get/docs/docker_tor.md

 create a file named `docker-compose.yaml` with the following content This docker compose file will run `luuul/tor` and `luuul/4get` and configure 4get to load `proxies/onion.txt` for outgoing requests.

+If you mount your own torrc make sure you include `SocksPort 0.0.0.0:9050` Read the warning in [starting tor](./docker_tor.md#Starting-tor)!

 ```
 # docker-compose.yaml
 version: "3.7"